Masking Fluid (Liquid Frisket) Watercolor Technique

-Using my #8 red sable round brush I loosely mixed Cobalt Blue, Pthalocyanine Blue, and Dioxazine purple in a couple areas of my palette.
+Using my #8 red sable round brush, I loosely mixed Cobalt Blue, Phthalocyanine Blue, and Dioxazine purple in a couple areas of my palette.

 Varying the colors as I went, I graded the shadow areas from cooler richer blues to warmer lighter blues in the foreground.

 After letting the last areas dry, I wanted to keep some highlights open on the pear before I continued.

 Using the #6 synthetic round brush, I covered a couple highlight areas on the right side of the pear and let it dry.